theautoroboto/Execuse-Generator/README.md

 # Execuse Generator
  Need an Excuse?
 Rick has them all.
 Ask Rick
+ See it in action here: http://www.theautoroboto.xyz/AskRick/

 ![](images/execuse.png)